xyzroom/unnamed-slinger/LOG.md

 # Design log

 ## April 1 2025
-- First version has been assembled in PLA, excluding motor cooling fans and SAMLA box
+- One week sprint: First version has been assembled in PLA, excluding motor cooling fans and SAMLA box
-- Printer is to be reprinted in PETG and completely reassembled, so wiring is a mess right now
+- Updated parts to be reprinted in PETG and printer to be reassembled, so wiring management is intentionally lacklustre.
-- Klipper/Mainsail on BTT Pi and SKR Pico
-- Encountered and resolved defective heated bed MOSFET
+- Klipper/Mainsail on BTT Pi and SKR Pico with sensorless homing on X/Y working.
+Resolved defective heated bed MOSFET issue.
-- Except layer shifting on Y axis, print quality is good.
+- Aside from layer shifting due to bad belt tensioning on Y axis, print quality is good.
 Printer is very quiet
 - Comments and next changes:
   - Y motor mounts: Change holes to slots so the belt tension can be even higher.
 Current configuration, belt tension too loose, causing layer shifting in the Y direction (belt skipping over pulleys).
-  - XZ motor mounts: Motor wire connectors are so close to the 1515 extrusion that one wire is slightly pinched (not a big deal)
+  - XZ motor mounts: Motor wire connectors are so close to the 1515 extrusion that one wire is slightly pinched.
+This is not a big deal, but a notable comment.
-  - Volcano clone: Heatbreak bent, replace.
-Thermistor and heater cartridge wires at significant bend angle.
+  - Volcano clone: The heatbreak is bent from me dropping it and needs to be replaced.
+Thermistor and heater cartridge wires at bent at significant angles, which is concerning.
+  - Z endstop: Adjustment works fine, but requires Z axis to be homed and held in place via the motors, since the Z axis falls.
+The Z endstop may interfere with the heated bed wiring if said wiring goes to the back of the printer.
-  - Toolhead wiring: Bowden tube goes to the front, deciding on whether wiring to back or front
+  - Toolhead wiring: Bowden tube goes to the front, where the extruder is.
+I am deciding on whether to bring wires to the front or the back.
+Bringing to the back may cause interference with the XZ belts.
-  - Heated bed wiring: Deciding whether wiring to back or front
-  - Z endstop: Fine.
-If heated bed wiring goes to the back, may interfere.
-  - Sensorless homing (X and Y): Install non-structural, pliable parts to collide against rather than damage the system.
+  - Sensorless homing (X and Y): Concerning crashes/sensitivities.
+Install non-structural, pliable parts to collide against rather than damage the system.
-  - Y carriage assy: Silicon heater thicker than expected and possibly in contact with Y belt holder.
-Currently spaced upwards by 1mm printed washer underneath the 18mm silicon spacers.
-Also the silicon spacers interfere with the heating pad and are not flush - does not appear to be an issue.
-Very minimal binding on one end of Y axis (belt rail?).
+  - Y carriage assy: Heating pad thicker than expected and possibly in contact with Y belt holder.
+Currently spaced by 18mm silicon spacers with extra 1mm printed washer underneath.
+Also the silicon spacers interfere with the heating pad and are not flush with the bed - does not appear to be an issue.
+Very minimal increase in binding towards one end of Y axis (bent rail?).
   - X carriage: Loose ends of XZ belts in way, restricting full 120mm X range.
 Leave for now.
   - XZ belt: Belt tension is high, Z axis falls slowly.
-Toolhead easily moved by hand in 45 degree directions but not as easily in X and Z.
+Toolhead easily moved by hand in 45 degree directions but not as easily in X and Z directions.

 ## March 14 2025
 - Increased spacing around Y motors by 1mm for airflow